Khan Temir: Under Mehmed III

 In 1623 Mehmed III Giray became Crimean khan.
-His first task was to move Khan Temir from the Polish border to stop his private raiding after the Turko-Polish peace.
+His first task was to move Khan Temir from the Polish border to stop his private raiding after the Ottoman-Polish peace treaty.
 He led the Crimean army west and somehow talked Khan Temir into moving east to the Syut-Su river (location?).
-In 1624, when the Turks tried to remove Mehmed, he moved back to Budjak.
+In 1624, when the Ottomans tried to remove Mehmed, he moved back to Budjak.

 In 1624 he led a raid into Polish territory and was defeated by Stanisław Koniecpolski.

 In 1624 or 1625 Shahin Giray lead a Crimean army east to bring him under control.
 Temir’s nobles convinced him that their position was untenable, so the Budjak Horde moved back east for the second time, after burning everything they could not carry.

 Starting in January 1626 a Crimean-Budjak army plundered some 200 villages in Volhynia and Galicia and withdrew before Koniecpolski and Stefan Chmielecki could bring up troops.
 Later, Khan Temir raided Podolia.

 In early 1627 khan Mehmed led 10000 Crimeans and Budjaks east to deal with some Besleney who had stopped paying tribute.
 Shahin Giray and Khan Temir stayed in Crimea.
 In the mountains Mehmed met his Circassian father-in-law.
 As he left some Budjak mirzas slipped away and murdered Mehmed’s father-in-law who in 1622 had killed Khan Temir’s uncle.
 Mehmed assumed that this could not have happened without Khan Temir’s consent, so he sent a messenger to Shahin ordering him to be arrested.
 Khan Temir learned of it and fled to the steppes.
 Shahin rounded up Temir’s relatives and threatened to kill them if Temir did not return.
 He refused and the threat was carried out.
 Mehmed and Shahin had now made a dangerous enemy.
-Khan Temir offered his services to the Turks.
+Khan Temir offered his services to the Ottomans.